marketingincolor/rhi-main-website/wp-content/plugins/accesspress-social-share/readme.txt

 `For more options - more social media integration, more themes, floating sidebar options, widget options, more shortcode options.
 Pinterest pin it button for each images.
 Please upgrade to Premium version.`

+`Have you moved your site from HTTP to HTTPS and lost your share counts?
+No worries!
+Now you can get your http site's share counts back using our plugin.
+<strong>Note: If you have set 301 redirects in your site the facebook share
+counts may reset</strong>
+`

 = Free Features: =